Glomus Tumor

 What are Glomus Tumors?

-Glomus Tumors usually occur in people 20 to 50 years of age but are more frequent in young adults.
-More common in women, 70% of Glomus Tumors are present in the hand with the clear majority occurring underneath the nail bed.
+Glomus Tumors usually occur in people 20 to 50 but are more frequent in young adults.
+More common in women, 70% of Glomus Tumors are present in the hand, with the majority occurring underneath the nail bed.
 Most of the nodules are solitary but can occur in clusters.
 Glomus Tumors represent 1 to 5% of all soft tissue tumors in the hand and fingers.

 The etiology of Glomus Tumors is unknown; however, they are thought to have a hereditary link.

 Glomus Tumors usually present as a small, firm, reddish-blue bump underneath the fingernail.
 These lesions are usually quite small, less than 7mm in diameter.
-They can be extremely painful, are sensitive to temperature change, and tender on palpation.
+They can be extremely painful, sensitive to temperature change, and tender on palpation.
 The pain is often worse at night and can be relieved by applying a tourniquet.
-The mass can cause the nail bed to grow irregularly with ridging possible.
+The mass can cause the nail bed to grow irregularly, with possible ridging.

 Glomus Tumors often require a specialist for accurate diagnosis.
 Upon examination, the mass may appear as a bluish lesion under the nail or in the fingertip pulp.
-There may be an abnormal ridge in the nail, swelling at the tip and the nodule will be tender to touch.
-X-rays may show deformity or erosion in the distal phalanx if the mass is long-standing, otherwise, the films may appear normal.
+There may be an abnormal ridge in the nail, swelling at the tip, and tenderness of the nodule to the touch.
+X-rays may show deformity or erosion in the distal phalanx if the mass is long-standing.
+Otherwise, the films may appear normal.
 MRI (magnetic resonance imaging) is the gold standard for diagnosis.

 Glomus Tumor Xray

 Surgical excision of the tumor is the only treatment modality.
-During a 15-minute outpatient procedure the nail is removed, an incision is made into the nail bed exposing the tumor, and the tumor is removed.
-The site is sutured closed and bandaged.
-The symptoms of pain and cold intolerance are immediately relieved, and the nail will grow back to normal appearance in 3 to 4 months.
+During a 15-minute outpatient procedure, the nail is removed, an incision is made into the nail bed, exposing the tumor, and the tumor is removed.
+The site is sutured, closed, and bandaged.
+Pain and cold intolerance symptoms are immediately relieved, and the nail will grow back to a normal appearance in 3 to 4 months.

 Glomus Tumor Finger